amarr/calendar-puzzle/README.md

 ```
 For each event
   Initialize empty list of collisons
-  Identity if other event also occurs at this time.
-If so, add it to the current event's collision list and add current even to other event's collision list.
+  Identity if other events also occurs at this time.
+    Add other event to the current event's collision list and add current even to other event's collision list.
   Remove event from list
 ```